 On June 13, 2016, just a few hours after departure from homeport Galveston TX, the ship returned to port due to a medical emergency.
 According to the Carnival's official statement, a 3-year-old girl slipped through the rail and fell down a flight of stairs (between decks 14 and 12).

-Right after the ship docked, a team of paramedics offloaded the little girl and ambulanced her to a hospital.
+Right after the ship docked, a team of paramedics offloaded the little girl and transported her by an ambulance to a hospital.
 Upon leaving the cruise ship, the girl was alert and in a stable condition.
 The incident occurred on a 5-day Mexico cruise (itinerary June 13-18) from Galveston to Cozumel and Progreso.

 |21 May 2016||Propulsion / Power Loss|